 Implemented, even works for non-constants.
 Needs other optimization to become generally useful, and will itself help other optimization to become possible.
 This allows us to e.g. only treat iteration over tuples, and not care about sets.

-Thanks go to these individuals for their much valued contributions to Nuitka.
+Thanks go to these individuals for their much-valued contributions to Nuitka.
 Contributors have the license to use Nuitka for their own code even if Closed Source.

 The order is sorted by time.

 Li Xuan Ji: Contributed patches for general portability issue and enhancements to the environment variable settings.

 importpackages work, improved some of the English and generally made good code contributions all over the place, solved code generation TODOs, did tree building cleanups, core stuff.

 Khalid Abu Bakr: Submitted patches for his work to support MinGW and Windows, debugged the issues, and helped me to get cross compile with MinGW from Linux to Windows.
-This was quite a difficult stuff.
+This was quite difficult stuff.

 Liu Zhenhai: Submitted patches for Windows support, making the inline Scons copy actually work on Windows as well.
 Also reported import related bugs, and generally helped me make the Windows port more usable through his testing and information.

 Christopher Tott: Submitted patches for Windows, and general as well as structural cleanups.

-Pete Hunt: Submitted patches for MacOS X support.
+Pete Hunt: Submitted patches for macOS X support.

-"ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high quality bug reports.
+"ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high-quality bug reports.
 Also the initial "standalone" mode implementation was created by him.

-- "dr. Equivalent": Submitted the Nuitka Logo.
+"Dr. Equivalent": Submitted the Nuitka Logo.

-Johan Holmberg: Submitted patch for Python3 support on MacOS X.
+Johan Holmberg: Submitted patch for Python3 support on macOS X.